Digital Marketing Glossary

 Commerce Media

-A form of digital advertising on retail websites that finds and leverages connections between media impressions and consumer behaviors.
-The correlating insights enable you to refine your target audiences, improve your content and customer experience, and ultimately increase sales.
+Commerce media is a type of digital advertising on retail websites that connects media impressions with consumer behaviors.
+By analyzing these connections, businesses can gain insights to refine target audiences, enhance content, improve customer experience, and drive higher sales.

 Content Hub